-April 22, is Earth Day: A globally recognized annual event to demonstrate support for environmental protection and promote sustainability.
-Now, more than ever is the time for daring courage to align with this year’s theme: Invest in Our Planet.Continue reading “Earth Day: Investing in Our Planet”
+April 22 is Earth Day: A globally recognized annual event to demonstrate support for environmental protection and promote sustainability.
+Now, more than ever is the time for daring courage to align with the 2023 theme: Invest in Our Planet.Continue reading “Earth Day: Investing in Our Planet”

 We recently announced the opening of our newly constructed Kornberg Center research and development facility on our Fitchburg, WI campus.
 While we grow our company through new facilities around the globe, it is vitally important that we expand our sustainability efforts along the way.
 We are committed to preserving and improving our environment for a thriving future.

 Prioritizing Sustainability with Best Practices from Around the World

 Incorporating sustainability best practices from around the world is key to our long-term planning.
 Each new Promega facility is designed to meet ambitious sustainability objectives, and innovations incorporated in one project inform the next.
 We also align projects to meet United Nations Global Compact Sustainable Development Goals.
 All of our locations collectively contribute to minimizing the effect we have on our environment.